craigansell/venturebeyond/hillskills.md

 You can view a short video about the course below;

-###Hill Skills – Course Format###
+### Hill Skills – Course Format
 Over the two days which run from 09:00 to 17:00 we will cover;

-:Planning – how to successfully plan a hill walk in the UK or Ireland.
+* Planning – how to successfully plan a hill walk in the UK or Ireland.
-:Walking skills – what things should you consider while out walking and what can make life easier (pace, nutrition, movement skills etc.).
+: Walking skills – what things should you consider while out walking and what can make life easier (pace, nutrition, movement skills etc.).
 :Clothing and equipment – being suitably dressed and equipped can make the difference between a great day out and a complete disaster.
 :Weather – how it affects the hills and your day out.
 :Navigation in the hills – everything from selecting a compass to navigation strategies and an intro to GPS.